-\ Life of Caldwell. p.
+^{}Life of Caldwell, p.
 166.

-Concerning James Pugh, Caruthers says: "When placed under the gallows, he appeared perfectly calm and composed; told them that he had long been prepared to meet his God in another world; refused to make any acknowledgment of what he had done; and requested of the Governor permission to address the people for one-half hour in his own defense.
-Having obtained this permission, he told them that his blood would be as good seed sown on good ground, which would soon produce a hundredfold; recapitulated the causes of the late conflict; asserted that the Regulators had taken the life of no man previous to the battle, nor had they aimed at anything more than a redress of their grievances; charged the Governor with having brought an army there to murder the people instead of taking sides with them against a set of dishonest officers; advised him to put away his corrupt clerks and taxgatherers, and be a friend of the people whom he was appointed to govern; but when he told him that his friend Colonel Fanning was not fit for the office which he held, he was suddenly interrupted; the barrel was turned over, at the instigation of Fanning, and he was launched into eternity before he had finished his speech, and before the half-hour which had been promised him was expired."\
+told them that he had long been prepared to meet his God in another world; refused to make any acknowledgment of what he had done; and requested of the Governor permission to address the people for one-half hour in his own defence.
+Having obtained this permission, he told them that his blood would be as good seed sown on good ground, which would soon produce a hundredfold; recapitulated the causes of the late conflict; asserted that the Regulators had taken the life of no man previous to the battle, nor had they aimed at anything more than a redress of their grievances; charged the Governor with having brought an army there to murder the people instead of taking sides with them against a set of dishonest officers; advised him to put away his corrupt clerks and tax-gatherers, and be a friend of the people whom he was appointed to govern; but when he told him that his friend Colonel Fanning was not fit for the office which he held, he was suddenly interrupted; the barrel was turned over, at the instigation of Fanning, and he was launched into eternity before he had finished his speech, and before the half-hour which had been promised him was expired."